GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

 # For ALL BigTreeTech's 3D Printer boards that I could find!

-## This repository can be downloaded as one large zip file from my google drive: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+## This repository can be downloaded as one large zip file from my google drive: https://drive.google.com/file/d/1jtIrsFqiltRSkcq_XUXZdG9OIWFUIhpk/view?usp=sharing

 This is a fork of https://github.com/triffid/LPC17xx-DFU-Bootloader